PRICING / ORDER

 Oneida Nation Public Dioxin Hearing

-In the Light of Reverence: A stunning portrait of land-use conflicts over Native American sacred sites on public and private land around the West.
+In the Light of Reverence A stunning portrait of land-use conflicts over Native American sacred sites on public and private land around the West from the producers of STANDING ON SACRED GROUND.

-Coming to Light: An in-depth portrait of Edward S. Curtis, the preeminent photographer of North American Indians.
+Coming to Light An in-depth portrait of Edward S. Curtis, the preeminent photographer of North American Indians.

-Uranium: Native peoples pay the consequences of uranium mining.
+Uranium Native peoples pay the consequences of uranium mining.

-In Our Own Backyards: How does uranium mining impact the land and the health of people?
+In Our Own Backyards How does uranium mining impact the land and the health of people?

-The Four Corners: The "hidden" cost of energy development in the homeland of the Hopi, Navajo, and Mormons.
+The Four Corners The "hidden" cost of energy development in the homeland of the Hopi, Navajo, and Mormons.

-The Mystery of Chaco Canyon: Unveiling the ancient astronomy of southwestern Pueblo Indians.
+The Mystery of Chaco Canyon Unveiling the ancient astronomy of southwestern Pueblo Indians.

 |